A vegan ketogenic diet is easier than you might think

 Well, I’m here to tell you it does not really matter if you are a vegan or vegetarian, you can always and absolutely achieve ketosis and enjoy the benefits of a vegan ketogenic diet.

 Read on as we will soon be discussing the main principles of a vegan ketogenic diet and showing you the easiest way to achieve ketosis as a vegan.

 So how can I enjoy a vegan ketogenic diet?

-It is possible to avoid carbs, and it can be done without compromising our beloved body or ethics.
-The main rule for a vegan ketogenic diet is no different to any other ketogenic diet – to eat the right amount of protein and healthy fats.
-It can be derived from nuts, seeds, avocado and coconut oil – there’s a huge variety of foods available.
+However, it is possible to avoid carbs, and it can be done without compromising our beloved body or ethics.
+The main rule for a vegan ketogenic diet is no different to any. other ketogenic diet – to eat the right amount of protein and healthy fats.
+Fats for the vegan ketogenic diet can be derived from nuts, seeds, avocado and coconut oil – there is a huge variety of foods available.
 You will find a full vegan keto diet food list a little further below for your convenience.

 It is also important to reduce the amount of carbs to around 50 grams a day, rather than the more hard-core keto dieters who aim for 0 – 20 grams; otherwise we will not be able to eat enough nuts and seeds.

 In a keto diet the main source of energy is fat.
 Vegan lifestyle does not prohibit the use of vegetable fats.
 Here we can use our imagination and choose what is the best for our taste buds, like olive oil, flax or coconut oil.
 And there is a great thing called almond flour, or almond meal, which is also a plant in origin, so using it you can prepare a lot of different dietary dishes.